camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-definition-view.md

 {{< img src="../../img/filter-examples/history-end-date.png" title="Filter Example" >}}

 Add a filter for process instances by end date.
 Please note that the date must be set in accordance to the [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) standard and that this option is only available in the [process definition history view][process-definition-history-view].
 Again choose between `before` and `after` to filter for instances that were ended before or after the given date.
-Click on the `before` to obtain the selection.
+For example, click on `before` to obtain the selection..

 [process-definition-history-view]: {{< relref "webapps/cockpit/bpmn/process-history-views.md#process-definition-history-view" >}}